Browsing 170 - 180 results of 349 programs for category - Science in Action

+Interview with Paolo Paulo Olivas about his research at the Barrow Environmental Observatory (BEO).
 Paulo Olivas points out the different equipment he uses to measure the amount of greenhouse gases being released from the tundra.
 The Jakobshavn Isbrae is among the fastest-moving glaciers in the world.
 The Jakobshavn is an outlet glacier, one of the few places where the giant Greenland ice sheet can shed ice in the form of gigantic icebergs.
 This timelapse video by Jason Amundson of the University of Alaska Fairbanks shows one of these massive calving events.
 Notice the dark blue ice that surfaces when the iceberg flips over in the ice-choked Ilulissat icefjord.
 Dr. Tejal Desai of UCSF talks about the intersection of nanotechnology and medicine, an area of research that has dramatic implications for the future.
 It could lead to artificially engineered tissues, or more effective drug delivery.
 It could also result in new kinds of health monitoring devices, as Dr. Thomas Murray, from the Hastings Center, explains.
 If you’ve been accepted into our Summer Institute, we suggest you listen to this short podcast, which tells you some things we think you should know about the program before you arrive.
 Dr. Jim Tour, a chemist at Rice University, builds the world’s smallest vehicles.
 He calls them “nanocars,” and he thinks these tiny vehicles might lead to nano-sized factories.
 We’ll also hear from University of Florida graduate student Diane Hickey, who will tell us some of the interesting reactions she’s run into when explaining nanotechnology.
 Join us as we speak with IBM Fellow Dr. Don Eigler, who first used a scanning tunneling microscope to demonstrate the ability to build structures at the atomic level by spelling “I-B-M” with individual atoms.
 Also, meet Tom Rockwell, Director of Public Exhibition at the Exploratorium, who describes, in an audio essay, how he imagines the land of the very small.
 Check out this amazing footage of how scientists drop detectors miles into the ice to search for elusive neutrinos.
 This full-length podcast gives you the full flavor of our Summer Institute.
 Our staff will tell you about our special month-long Institute, which offers a rich mix of hands-on activities based on Exploratorium exhibits, in-depth content discussions, classroom materials and activities, and machine shop experience.
 In this podcast, teacher participants tell you what they think about the Summer Institute and how it affected them.
 If you’re in a rush, this truncated version will give you information about our Summer Institute, but with less commentary from staff and participants than the full version.
-What's Christmas like at the South Pole?
-Also learn about the Race Around the World and the installation of the telescope's new receiver.